Michael Jordan Gatorade Commercial 23 vs 39

 MWCB - Gatorade "23 vs. 39"

-The cooperation between Michael Jordan and Gatorade goes all the way back to 1991 when the legendary "Be Like Mike" commercial aired for the first time ever.
+The collaboration between Michael Jordan and Gatorade dates back to 1991, when the legendary commercial "Be Like Mike" first aired.

-When the "23 vs. 39" Gatorade commercial aired during Super Bowl XXXVII on Jan 26th 2003, we were just a few months away from Jordan's third and definite NBA retirement and this commercial almost feels like a conclusion to his one of a kind career.
+When the Gatorade commercial "23 vs. 39" aired during Super Bowl XXXVII on January 26, 2003, we were only a few months away from Jordan's third and final NBA retirement, and this commercial almost feels like a culmination of his unique career.

-First we get to see an older, mature Jordan, playing by himself on the court until a younger version, of course all dressed up in the Chicago Bulls kit matching with the OG red and white Air Jordan 1s, challenges him to a one-on-one.
+First, we see an older, more mature Jordan standing alone on the court until a younger version, of course in a Chicago Bulls jersey with the OG red and white Air Jordan 1s, challenges him to a one-on-one.

-While they are playing, we can experience the difference play style of the 39 and the 23 year old Jordan.
-The younger version is more athletic and stormy whereas the mature Michael plays more tactical and is more thoughtful of his moves, showing all the knowledge he gained since his start in the NBA back in 1984.
+As they play, we can see the different playing styles of the 39-year-old and 23-year-old Jordans.
+The younger version is more athletic and impetuous, while the more mature Michael plays more tactically and thinks through his moves more carefully, showcasing all the knowledge he has gained since his NBA beginnings in 1984.

-After their exhausting back and forth, both take a break and drink a refreshing Gatorade until an even younger version pulls up.
-This time, it's the version of him playing college basketball for the North Carolina Tar Heels.
-39 year old Jordan then tells his 23 year old self to get out there and play college Mike.
+After the strenuous back and forth, both take a break and drink a refreshing Gatorade until an even younger version appears.
+This time, it's Jordan from his college days when he played for the North Carolina Tar Heels.
+The 39-year-old Jordan then tells his 23-year-old self to play against college Mike.

-Fun fact: The younger version of Mike was played by NBA player Jamal Crawford but all the dunking was actually done by Harlem Globetrotter Kevin Daley.
+Fun Fact: The younger version of Mike was played by NBA player Jamal Crawford, but the dunks were performed by Harlem Globetrotter Kevin Daley.

 Leave a comment